JoelBrd/Socket/docs/intro.md

 ![image](/widget_interface.png)

-**Socket** is a *"macro manager"*; we can pre-define code, and run it via the Run buttons on the Widget.
+**Socket** is a macro manager; we can pre-define code, and run it via the Run buttons on the Widget.
 There is functionality to run these *"macros"* via a keybind, we can define fields values for our macros to use and more.

 There are other tools out there that provide this *"macro manager"* functionality, so why use **Socket**?

 ## Why Socket?
 :::info
-"Macros" <==> "Plugs"
+The desire to create Socket came from wanting a plugin that could have the functionality of multiple plugins.
+You could just add multiple buttons to the plugin toolbar, but this doesn't scale well.
+Introducing Socket!

-Many would define **Socket** as a *macro manager*.
-Albeit true, it's design originated from wanting to create a plugin that could have the functionality of multiple plugins.
-In the real world, "Plugs" "Plug in" into "Sockets" - so **Socket** and it's **Plugs** were born!
+We call individual macros "Plugs", as a Plug will Plug-in to a Socket IRL
 :::

 ### Organisation